 This short par three has the option on an elevated righthand side tee or a lower left hand side option.
 The green has protection both sides and slopes away on the left and rear of the green.

 The easiest hole on the course for the men has the golfer tempted to cut the corner from this dog leg left.
-A fairway bunker, out of bounds and lateral water hazard lie in wait for a left-ish drive.
+A fairway bunker, out of bounds lie in wait for a left-ish drive.
 Your second shot is generally blinded by the top of the gully and offers an uneven lie but reachable in two.
 The green has bunker protection front right and the pin is often tucked away in behind it.

 The golfer is faced with a dogleg right on the tee of 17.
 Though a relatively short par 4, a straight tee shot will reward with a short approach.
 A slightly errant drive can feed towards the out of bounds left or the tree cover right.
 A downhill approach feeds the left to right sloping kidney shaped green.
 Bunker front left.